gioblu/PJON/src/strategies/OverSampling/specification/PJDLR-specification-v2.0.md

 |  1  | 0 |1|0|1|0|1|0|0000|11|00|1|0|00000|1|0|1|1|0|00000|1|00|
 |_____|___|_|_|_|_|_|_|____|__|__|_|_|_____|_|_|_|_|_|_____|_|__|
 ```
 When a frame is received a low performance microcontroller with an inaccurate clock can correctly synchronize with transmitter during the frame initializer and consequently each byte is received.
 The frame initializer is detected if 3 synchronization pads occurred and if their duration is coherent with its expected duration.
-To ensure 100% reliability the padding bit must be shorter than data bits.
-Selecting a correct `padding bit / data bit` ratio, called pad-data ratio, frame initialization is 100% reliable, false positives can only occur because of externally induced interference.
+Frame initialization is 100% reliable, false positives can only occur because of externally induced interference.

 ### Synchronous response
 A frame transmission can be optionally followed by a synchronous response of its recipient.